vu-societal-analyics/societal-analytics-lab-website/_blogs/20260219_intall_amcat_server.md

 1. check which ubunto version you have to know which Docker you need: `cat /etc/os-release`
-2. go to: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository and follow the instructions ==i did not copy/paste the commands here because that fucked up my formating==
+2. go to: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository and follow the instructions

 	1. set up Docker's apt repository
 	  *Side Note:* `apt` is like `conda install`
 	2. install the latest Docker packages
 	3. check if the Docker is running with:
 	  `sudo systemctl status docker`
 	4. verify that the installation is successful
 	3. in case you need to delete a Docker you need to follow a few steps:
 	1. first get the names / ids of all the dockers with `sudo docker ps`
 	2. then stop the dockers: `sudo docker stop -nameofdocker-`
 	3. then remove the containers: `sudo docker rm -nameofdocker-`